tiborh/ruby/README.md

 # ruby
-Ruby examples of a starter.
+Ruby examples of a starter in the language.

 Useful resources:
 * https://www.ruby-lang.org/en/documentation/ (several approaches to the language)